entropyxyz/programs/evm/README.md

-# `ec-evm`
+# `entropy-programs-evm`

-Provides the EVM `Architecture`, adding EVM support to generic constraints (not specific to Ethereum Mainnet).
+Provides the EVM `Architecture`, adding EVM support to generic programs (not specific to Ethereum Mainnet).